By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 editbio n/1/Amy

-Expected: An error message is shown to the user that names can only contain alphabets and spaces and cannot be blank since this format for editing is not recognised for fields that do not inheritListableField
+Expected: An error message is shown to the user that names can only contain alphabets and spaces and cannot be blank since this format for editing is not recognised for fields that do not inheritListableField. -

 Test case: